stefanfoulis/djangoprojectrecipe/README.txt

   production setup from your development setup.
 It defaults to `development`.

+src-dir
+  An optional subdirectory to place the project into.
+The default is to place the project into the root.
+If you prefer to place your sourcecode into its own 'src' directory, set `src-dir = src` and the project directory will be placed in `src/myprojectname` and 'src' will be added to the path.

 download-cache
   Set this to a folder somewhere on you system to speed up installation.
 The recipe will use this folder as a cache for a